 Please select the "LEARN MORE" link to view a specific award description, view past winners or to nominate a colleague, mentor or EATA member for that award.

 The '49 Club is the highest honor that can be bestowed on an EATA member.
 It recognizes members whose contributions have been significant, substantial and long-standing.

 The first Cramer award was given in 1966.
-It is sponsored by Cramer and given to a member who has had an impact on the EATA.
+It is given in honor of Chuck and Frank Cramer and given to a member who has had an impact on the EATA.

 David Moyer Award

 The Moyer award is given to a team physician who is very supportive of the athletic training profession in a variety of ways.
 It was first given in 1982.